-Jay stared at the cupcake while the world fell away.
+Jay stared at the birthday cupcake while the world fell away.
 He did not know why Dan paced and wrung his hands.
 He did not recognize Faith barely breathing beside him.
 Finally the coffee-table, floor, and walls all spun into void.
-Only the birthday cupcake remained, with cinnamon candies writing the number twenty-eight.

 When he blinked he sat naked on a dune.
 Heat from the mustard sky baked the sand rust-red.
 “Oh no.”

 He tried to stand but his legs buckled under him.
 He rolled down the dune’s hot sand.
 Deeper sand was cooler and damper until he tumbled into a moist, shadowy gorge.
 He pressed his limbs against the narrow walls but found little purchase with the sand.
 Falling sand revealed tiny tunnels left by worms.

 At the bottom of the gorge Jay panted and desperately felt his body.
 Two arms, two legs.
 He counted his fingers.
 “One, two, three, four, five,” he counted on his left hand.
 “Six, seven, eight, nine, ten,” he counted on his right.
 “I’m not dreaming.
 I’m awake right now.”

 This only worried him.
 In dreams he could count beyond ten on his fingers to assure himself he was safe.
 But if he had ten fingers, he really was lost in a desert where the sky wasn’t even the right color.

 No bones broken.
 He stood using the East and West gorge walls for leverage and looked North and South.
 To the North the gorge steepened into an overhanging sand cliff.
 To the South the gorge expanded into a wide valley.
 He limped South.

 As his hands traced the walls Jay noticed more worm-tunnels.
 Some seemed made by worms thicker than wrists.
 Could this gorge be the collapsed tunnel from a worm four feet thick?
 The ground now seemed to undulate beneath him.